Top

 Another point of interest on the island is Mount Rinjani, which holds in itself a still active volcano, the second highest in Indonesia.
 If you like hiking, a climb to the summit of the Rinjani can be the biggest challenge of this trip.

 In my case, I preferred to go looking for some of the most beautiful waterfalls I have ever seen.
-In the Rinjani Geopark, there are waterfalls of incredible beauty, surrounded by lush forest.
-Super recommended!
+The Rinjani Geopark has waterfalls of incredible beauty surrounded by lush forest.
+It’s highly recommended!

 cascata em Lombok waterfall

-Upon returning to Kuta, there was still time to see how the traditional fabrics are woven in a Sasak village.
+Upon returning to Kuta, there was still time to see how the traditional fabrics were woven in a Sasak village.

-The Sasak are at the origin of the people of Lombok, who with the passage of time abandoned these villages and way of life.
-However, there are still some that today have become tourist attractions.
+The Sasak are the origin of the people of Lombok, who abandoned these villages and their way of life with the passage of time.
+However, some have still become tourist attractions today.

-I was taken to a weaving cooperative to see the manual labor closely.
-Most of the operation is done by artisans, young women who learned the art very soon and who practice until they reach the age of getting married.
+I was taken to a weaving cooperative to observe the manual labor closely.
+Most of the operation is done by artisans, young women who learn the art very soon and practice until they are married.

-In the store there are thousands of models on display and, of course, the cooperative, which gives work to hundreds of local families, sales them to the tourists that pass by.
+Thousands of models are on display in the store, and of course, the cooperative, which employs hundreds of local families, sells them to tourists who pass by.

-It was time to leave, and I felt that much remained to be seen, since I only stayed in the south.
+It was time to leave, and since I had only stayed in the South, I felt that much remained to be seen.

 Things to do in Lombok